Users are 3X times more likely to prefer a tutorial video over reading a product’s instructions.

 Audio quality matters when creating tutorial videos.
 If you want to go all out to reduce sibilance (i.e. hissing sounds) and vocal popping, you can use a pop filter on your external microphone.

 Screencasts are a great option for tutorial videos.
 This is a recording of your screen, done with screencasting software.
 Using this type of software enables viewers to follow your process step-by-step while hearing your explanations.

-A great screencasting software options is RecTrace if you’re using Windows or Mac.
+A great screencasting software option is RecTrace if you’re using Windows or Mac.
 It’s an excellent free screencasting software products with all the latest screencasting features.

 2. Choose the right recording location

-Try to record in a space with good acoustics and an absence of too many background sounds.
+Try to record in a space with good acoustics, devoid of too many background sounds.
 You don’t want viewers to hear echoes and background noise when listening to a tutorial.

 Everything displayed on your computer’s monitor will be recorded when doing a screen capturing session so make sure that all your private data is outside of the space.